Flooded rivers, trapped residents test China's disaster response

 Rescuers in rubber rafts and boats plied Matou's waterlogged streets, stopping to belay trapped residents down from high-rise buildings.
 Some residents were carried to safety by large forklifts, a state broadcaster reported.

 "Is there no way to discharge the water now?
-The water is not receding and the rescue efficiency is too low," said one social media user, alarmed that some places in Zhuozhou are 6 metres (20 feet) under water.
+The water is not receding and the rescue efficiency is too low," said one social media user, alarmed that some places in Zhuozhou are 6m under water.

-"The six metres of water is not a problem of heavy rains at all, but a problem of flood discharge."
+"The 6m of water is not a problem of heavy rains at all, but a problem of flood discharge."

 But rescue efforts have been difficult.